oxylabs/sitemap-scraper/README.md

   ]
 }
 ```
-Using our Sitemap Scraper, you can easily extract public data from any Sitemap webpage.
-Gather crucial student information, like attendance, grades, or achievements, to better understand their educational trajectory and stay ahead in your curriculum planning.
+Using our Sitemap Scraper, you can easily extract website data from any sitemap.
 If you need further assistance, feel free to reach out to our support team via live chat or drop us an email at hello@oxylabs.io.